 1 Professional networking / training days

 The ABCD Diabetes Technology Network UK (DTN-UK) is for healthcare professionals with an appetite for diabetes technology education and support.
-To keep up to date with IPN-UK, see funding information for CGM and for SAP, or for business cases for setting up a new pump service, please join IPN-UK.
+To keep up to date with DTN-UK, see funding information for CGM and for SAP, or for business cases for setting up a new pump service, please join DTN-UK.

 2 Service development / best practice

 How to commission type 1 diabetes services: To help ensure they deliver excellent type 1 diabetes services across the capital, the London Diabetes Clinical Network has published (September 2016) a comprehensive commissioning pack, containing recommendations to assist in the commissioning and delivery of excellent services, self-assessments to establish current gaps in commissioning and delivery, and performance targets expected which will ensure they deliver improved patient reported outcomes.